-In 2012, Sram introduced the first off the shelf 1x drivetrain.
-In the years since, 1x drivetrains have increased in popularity to a point that the majority of all new mountain bikes, bikepacking bikes, and gravel bikes feature them.
+In 2012, Sram introduced the first off-the-shelf 1x drivetrain.
+In the years since, 1x drivetrains have increased in popularity to the point that the majority of all new mountain bikes, adventure bikes, and gravel bikes come with them standard.
 Some road cyclists are even switching to 1x.
-That said, most manufactures still offer 2x and 3x options.
-This guide analyzes the pros and cons of using a 1x vs 2x vs 3x drivetrain.
-We’ll look at gear range, gear steps, weight, efficiency, maintenance, longevity, price, ease of use, and more.
-Hopefully, this guide helps you decide which drivetrain is best for your style of riding.
+That said, most manufacturers still offer 2x and 3x options.
+After some extensive research and testing, I have analyzed the pros and cons of using a 1x vs 2x drivetrain.

 What is a 1X Drivetrain?